Know your data - data classification overview

 The sensitivity label card shows the number of items (email or document) by sensitivity level.

 If you haven't created or published any sensitivity labels or no content has had a sensitivity label applied, this card will display the message "No sensitivity labels detected".
-To get started with labels, see:
+To get started with sensitivity labels, see:

 Top retention labels applied to content